magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 Managing users within the Connected Spaces Platform (CSP) is vital for effective access control.

 In CSP, user management focuses on creating and maintaining user profiles.
-Within the serivices being used, each profile contains personal information like usernames, email addresses, and display names.
+Within the services being used, each profile contains personal information like usernames, email addresses, and display names.
 It should be noted that CSP itself will never store any personal user data.

-CSP supports several features to support efficient management of these profiles, such as creating users, resetting passwords, and updating profile information.
+CSP offers several features to support efficient management of these profiles, such as creating users, resetting passwords, and updating profile information.
 The system is designed to ensure a secure and flexible environment for handling user accounts.

 The login process is at the core of this, ensuring users authenticate themselves before accessing any services or resources.